fylgja/site/src/components/flex-grid.md

 preview: "flex-grid.png"
 ---

-Create a complete grid using flexbox.
-And only set the columns you need.
+Create a complete grid using flexbox, and only set the columns you need.

 Making it even smaller than other flex grids.